growdigital/forestgarden.wales/content/article/label.md

 - /blog/recycled-ever-expanding-plant-labels/
 ---

-I used to tie ordinary plants to tree branches with bits of baling twine.
+I used to tie ordinary plant labels to tree branches with bits of baling twine.
 But they’re ugly, flap about and don’t expand with the thickening branch.

 So, I cut up long strips of old plastic milk bottles, stuck a label printed out from my [labelling machine](https://www.amazon.co.uk/Brother-PT-H110-Labeller-Keyboard-Handheld/dp/B01N5ID8FR/) and then curled the plastic like you would a [present ribbon with scissors](https://www.wikihow.com/Curl-Ribbon).